 Q. What is happening?

 A. Headquarters Marine Corps is developing an Environmental Assessment to analyze the potential environmental effects of the proposed construction of replacement facilities, infrastructure, and access on the Refuge.
-Three distinct surveys will take place from the end of March to June 2024 to help inform the Environmental Assessment.
+Three distinct surveys are planned from the end of March to the fall of 2024 to help inform the Environmental Assessment.
 The surveys are topographic, hazardous materials, and geotechnical.

 Q. Why are the surveys happening?